awsdocs/amazon-aurora-user-guide/doc_source/aurora-pitr.md

 1. For **DB instance identifier**, enter the name of the target restored DB cluster\.
 The name must be unique\.

-1. Choose other options as needed, such as DB instance class\.
+1. Choose other options as needed, such as the DB instance class and DB cluster storage configuration\.

    For information about each setting, see [Settings for Aurora DB clusters](Aurora.CreateInstance.md#Aurora.CreateInstance.Settings)\.